 Just then the back door flew open and three of the four cousins came crashing into the lounge room.
 “Come quick, Mum.
 Jamie’s been bitten by a shark!
 Someone has called the ambulance.
 They are on the beach!”
 Brenda yelled breathlessly.

 Sally and Darryl drove off to the beach to rescue their injured son, praying he had sustained nothing life threatening.
 The rest of the family waited for news in the now unbearably hot house.

 “It’s too hot to cook Christmas dinner,” Doris whispered.
 Feeling sick with the heat and the worry of her grandson’s injury, she fainted onto the kitchen floor.

 “This isn’t what I expected this holiday to be like,” Skye petulantly looked at her husband Justin, who hadn’t wanted to spend Christmas with Skye’s family anyway, “let’s go home, shall we?”

-“Yeah, sounds good to me, then I can watch the Boxing Day test tomorrow in air-conditioned comfort,” he smiled at the thought.
+“Yeah, sounds good to me and I can watch the Boxing Day test tomorrow in air-conditioned comfort,” he smiled at the thought.

 Soon the holiday house was empty.
-Everyone returning to their lives for another year, until someone suggests, “Why not get together this Christmas?”
+Everyone returned to their lives for another year, until someone suggests, “Why don’t we all get together this Christmas?”